HEBER VALLEY CAMP RULES

 - For your safety, no bikes are permitted in camp or on the hiking trails.

-- No skates or skateboards, firearms or archery are permitted in camp.
+- No skates or skateboards, or archery are permitted in camp.
+No firearms, even with a concealed weapons permit, are permitted in camp (law enforcement officers excepted).

 - Walking along the paved road is prohibited.